ipfabric/docs/docs/IP_Fabric_Settings/administration/ldap.md

 ## Troubleshooting

-Two most common issues are either incorrectly configured search account (`Bind DN`, `Bind credentials`) or incorrect `Search base`.
-These will typically result into `LDAP Search Failed` error being shown.
+The two most common issues are either incorrectly configured search account (`Bind DN`, `Bind credentials`) or incorrect `Search base`.
+These will typically result in an `LDAP Search Failed` error being shown.

-Please be aware, that all LDAP errors regarding server connection and user binding are returned as `LDAP as provided is not reachable` due to security concerns.
+Please be aware that all LDAP errors regarding server connection and user binding are returned as `LDAP as provided is not reachable` due to security concerns.

-Before contacting our support, please make sure that information entered into IP Fabric user interface are correct.
+Before contacting our support, please make sure that information entered in the IP Fabric user interface is correct.

 ### Using `ldapsearch` to verify LDAP configuration